Fitting in with the Portuguese people and their way of life doesn’t have to be hard. Here are a few ways you can easily get by in Portugal.

 As a guest, whenever you are invited for lunch, it is common practice to bring something for the family, for instance, flowers or a bottle of wine.

 The newer generation is much more likely to be fluent in English.
-And young expat children face no difficulty in continuing to learn English because of all the International Schools in Lisbon, Porto, Algarve, and other cities.
+Young expat children face no difficulty in continuing to learn English because of all the International Schools in Lisbon, Porto, Algarve, and other cities.

 However, traditional attires like black shawls for women and berets for men are also common in rural areas.
 Generally, western influence exists in the country, but the extent of the influence is dependent on a particular region.